 Make a pediatrician appointment for the weekend & offer to take the kids.

-Realize every day I’m just trying to keep my shit together and I’m holding on by a thread.
+Realize every day I’m just trying to keep my ship together and I’m holding on by a thread.

 Get the car ready for carpool.